ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 .. image:: images/SecurityLowerTF_LookaheadOnOff.png

-This study plots two lines which correspond to different values of ``lookahead`` parameter.
+This study plots two lines which correspond to different values of the ``lookahead`` parameter.
-Red line shows data returned by ``security`` with ``lookahead=barmerge.lookahead_on``, blue line --- with ``lookahead=barmerge.lookahead_off``.
+The red line shows data returned by ``security`` with ``lookahead=barmerge.lookahead_on``.
+The blue line with ``lookahead=barmerge.lookahead_off``.
+Let's look at the 5min bar starting at 07:50.
-Let us look at the 5 minute bar that starts at 07:50.
-The red line at this bar has value of 1.13151 which corresponds to a value of *the first of the five 1 minute bars* that fall into the time range 07:50--07:54.
+The red line at this bar has a value of 1.13151 which corresponds to the value of *the first of the five 1min bars* that fall into the time range 07:50--07:54.
-On the other hand, the blue line at the same bar has value of 1.13121 which corresponds to *the last of the five 1 minute bars* of the same time range.
+On the other hand, the blue line at the same bar has a value of 1.13121 which corresponds to *the last of the five 1min bars* of the same time range.